brentscripts/FunctionalCSharpProgramming/README.md

 # Code Wars Challenges with LINQPad

-Welcome to my repository where I tackle algorithm challenges from Code Wars using LINQPad, leveraging LINQ, functional programming concepts, and techniques from the book "Functional Programming with C# by Simon J. Painter."
+Welcome to my repository where I tackle algorithm challenges from Code Wars using LINQPad, leveraging LINQ and functional programming concepts.

 ## Overview

 In this repository, you'll find LINQPad files containing solutions to various algorithm challenges sourced from Code Wars.
-I apply functional programming principles, inspired by the teachings in the book "Functional Programming with C#."
+I apply functional programming principles, inspired by the teachings in the book "Functional Programming with C# by Simon J. Painter"."

 ## Challenges

 The challenges cover a range of topics, from array manipulation to string algorithms and more.
-Each LINQPad file corresponds to a specific challenge, providing both the problem statement and my solution.
+Each LINQPad file corresponds to a specific challenge, providing both the problem and my solution.

-## Functional Programming Techniques

-I incorporate functional programming techniques from the book "Functional Programming with C# by Simon J. Painter" into my solutions.
-This book serves as a valuable resource for enhancing my coding skills.

 ## How to Use